davidbannon/libqt6pas/README.md

-**Another Approach, in fact, how its done now !**
+**Another Approach**
 --------
 By using an experimental PPA we can install Qt6.2.2 (not 6.2.3) on a U2004 so, avoid the dreaded libc and get a Qt6 almost exactly as Zeljko want.
 So far, seems to work.
 This model is a credit to **salvadorbs** who worked out how to do this as a github action.

    * Build a U2004 VM, bring it up to date

    * Add the Qt6.2.2 PPA -

    * sudo add-apt-repository ppa:okirby/qt6-backports; sudo apt update;

     * sudo apt install qt6-base-dev build-essential libgl1-mesa-dev rpm lintian devscripts vim

    * Then, pull down (or refresh) a git copy of this repo into ~/Pascal  (ie /home/$USER/Pascal/libqt6pas)

    * Run the script,  qt6update.bash in the above, ~/Pascal/cbindings/package/scripts directory from the user's home dir.
 This will update the ~/Pascal/libqt6pas source tree (if necessary).

    * cd down into the ~/Pascal/libqt6pas/cbindings and run qmake6; make to build the library, slow !

    * cd down into packages and run the script package-lib, it should build the packages for you.